All Things Student Life for Fall Term

 Beyond the Classroom: Student Engagement Through Clubs, Organizations, and Community

 Interested in getting more involved on campus?
-Get to know our campus clubs and organizations at our Student Engagement Fair on Saturday, September 7 from 2:00–4:00 pm.
-Representatives from all active student organizations will be present to talk about their groups, and representatives from Student Life will be readily available to answer questions about new club formation, club budgets, and more.
+Get to know our campus clubs and organizations at our Student Engagement Fair on Saturday, September 6 from 2:00-4:00 pm.
+Representatives from all active student organizations will be present to talk about their groups, and if there’s a club you’re interested in starting find Xander Holt and you can start promoting it ASAP!
 Be on the lookout for more information in the coming weeks.

 Looking to connect with the Programming & Activity Council (PAC)?
 Have an idea for a band or virtual campus event?
 Reach out to PAC!
 Additionally, be sure to follow PAC’s instagram (@PACatBennington) to stay up-to-date with forthcoming events.